scriptrdotio/howto/mqtt/obtain_credentials.md

-# How to obtain credentials to puboish mqtt messages to my scriptr.io account?
+# How to obtain credentials to publish mqtt messages to my scriptr.io account?

 You can obtain these from the scriptr.io [workspace](https://www.scriptr.io/workspace).
 Click on the arrow near your username in the top-right corner, then select the "Messaging Protocols" option.
 In the resulting configuration form, do the following: